 We offer an after school PE club with Daniel each Tuesday.
 This is a free club for children to attend to enjoy physical activities.

 Our Geography Lead is Mrs Armstrong

 Where possible our Geography teaching builds upon child knowledge, therefore our teaching consists of exploring local surroundings.
 We incorporate this with educational visits and visitors into school to provide children with a broad range of experiences.

 At Westwood Infant School History is planned to stimulate curiosity, interest and awareness of the past and how it is different from the present.
 We aim to enable children to ask insightful questions, establish a sense of chronology and develop a sense of identity and where they belong in time.

 Our Science Lead is Miss Spencer

 Science is taught through practical experiments and investigations.
 We believe children learn most when they are curious and have the opportunities for hands on learning.

 As a whole school we follow 'White Rose Maths' scheme.
 This incorporates lots of problem solving and reasoning skills.
 We also use Numicon to ensure all children are able to access the curriculum through the use of resources.

 ICT is taught across the curriculum.
 Children access a range of ICT including laptops, ipads, cameras, Interactive White Boards and also Beebots/Bluebots.

-Regular circle times and discussion groups contribute to well being and ensuring that children feel safe, confident and happy within school.
-We have also introduced Yoga into Key Stage One to provide opportunities for calming and peace.
+Regular circle times and discussion groups contribute to well-being and ensuring that children feel safe, confident and happy within school.
+As a school we take part in